fastmcp-me/mcp-kql-server/Launch Post.markdown

 ### Join the Community

-MCP KQL Server is open-source under the MIT License, and we welcome contributions!
-Whether you want to add new features like query caching or advanced visualizations, join us on GitHub to make this tool even better.

 🌟 **Try MCP KQL Server today** and experience data analytics like never before, right within Claude!

 [GitHub Repository](https://github.com/yourusername/mcp-kql-server)